alex-st37/My-Knights-and-Princesses-Game/README.md

 # My-Knights-and-Princesses-Game

-In essence, this game simulates the fight between two characters - the one controlled by the user and the one controlled by the computer AI.<br />The narative of the game is set in a fictional kingdom where the hero (the user) embraces the mission to save the Princess and, in order to do that, he needs to defeat the Princess's kidnapper.
+In essence, this game simulates the fight between two characters - the first one controlled by the user and the second one controlled by the computer AI.<br />The narative of the game is set in a fictional kingdom where the hero (the user) embraces the mission to save the Princess and, in order to achieve that, he needs to defeat the Princess's kidnapper.

 **NOTE:** All the text in the game is written in Romanian, so playing the game by players of other nations could pe challenging.
 Adding an English version of the game texts is a future feature I plan to implement.